fly-lang/fly/llvm/docs/TestingGuide.rst

     % make check-llvm

-In order to get reasonable testing performance, build LLVM and subprojects in release mode, i.e.
+In order to getValue reasonable testing performance, build LLVM and subprojects in release mode, i.e.

 .. code-block:: bash